codebuddies/codebuddies/contributing.md

   * (`meteor npm run meteor:dev` can also run the app, but will likely [use up your CPU](https://github.com/meteor/meteor/issues/4314).)
   * Also note: if you see an error in your terminal asking you to `meteor npm install --save faker`, please run that command!

 8.Look at some of the [open issues](https://github.com/codebuddiesdotorg/cb-v2-scratch/issues) and identify one that sparks your interest.

 If you want to work on the issue, leave a comment on it saying that you're working on it!

 Then, create a new branch by typing `git checkout -b BRANCHNAME`.
 Replace BRANCHNAME with what you want to name the branch.
 Conventionally, you should use the issue number in your branch name.
-For example, if you decided to work on issue 123, you should run `git checkout -b issue-123` to create a branch named `issue-123`.
+For example, if you decided to work on issue https://github.com/codebuddiesdotorg/codebuddies/issues/491, you should type `git checkout -b issue-491` to create a branch named `issue-491`.

 9. If you have any questions about the issue you're looking at, you can leave a comment in there, or ask in the [#codebuddies-meta Slack channel](https://codebuddies.slack.com/messages/codebuddies-meta).
 Read below for more instructions about how to work with branches.
 10. Type `git branch -a` to see a list of all the branches besides `release`, the default branch you're in.
 Note that if you want to switch to an already-created branch, you would type `git checkout BRANCHNAME`.
 You can read more about how to create a new branch to work on an issue below.